RelevanceAI/relevanceai/docsrc/manual_source/guides/vectorizing_guide.rst

-Vectorizing is as simple specifying ``feature_vector=True``
+Vectorizing is as simple specifying ``create_feature_vector=True``

 While species is a text feature, we do not need to vectorize this.
 Besides, smart typechecking recognises this field as a text field we would not usually vectorize.

-``feature_vector=True`` is what creates our “document” vectors.
+``create_feature_vector=True`` is what creates our “document” vectors.
 This concatenates all numeric/vector fields in a single “document” vector.
 This new vector_field is always called ``f"_dim{n_dims}_feature_vector_"``, with n_dims being the size of the concatenated vector.